by Michael Jubinville, MPH

 You will receive a local anesthetic to numb your skin.
 You may also receive a light sedative.

 This procedure is usually done in an outpatient setting with no need for an overnight stay.
 Your skin on your back or abdomen may be cleaned.
 A local anesthetic will be injected into the area where the biopsy will be taken.
 Next, your kidney will be located using either ultrasound or x-ray.
 Then, long needles will be inserted to collect tissue samples.
 A special instrument may be used to insert the needles.
 You may be asked to hold your breath.
-Once the samples are collected, a bandage will be placed on your skin.
+After the samples are collected, a bandage will be placed on your skin.

 About an hour

 At the Care Center

 You'll be watched for a few hours.
 You will be asked to remain lying down to reduce the chance of bleeding.
 Your pulse and blood pressure will be monitored.
 Your biopsy samples will be sent to the laboratory for testing.
 You will be sent home when you are feeling well and the doctor feels that it is safe.

 Call Your Doctor